 Lupus is an autoimmune disease.
 This means your immune system attacks healthy cells and tissue by mistake.
 Systemic lupus erythemotosus (SLE) is the most common type.
 If you have lupus and are pregnant or trying to get pregnant, you may worry about how it will affect you and your baby.
 Most women who have lupus can have normal pregnancies and healthy babies.
-However, it is important to plan ahead and get adequate medical care before, during, and after your pregnancy.
+However, all women who have lupus and are pregnant are considered to have a “high risk” pregnancy.
+It is important to plan ahead and get adequate medical care before, during, and after your pregnancy.

 Path to improved health

-A good time to try to get pregnant is when your symptoms are under control or not present (in remission) for at least 6 months.
+If you have lupus, the best time to get pregnant is when your disease is under control or in remission (for at least 6 months).
 Tell your doctor that you are planning to try to get pregnant.
-Your doctor may want to do some tests, such as blood and urine tests.
+Your doctor may want to do blood and urine tests.
 These tests can help your doctors know what to watch for during your pregnancy.

 Talk to your doctor about any medicines you are taking before you get pregnant.
-Some medicines used to treat lupus are safe during pregnancy, but some are not.
+Some medicines used to treat lupus are safe during pregnancy.
+Some are not.
 Your doctor may change some of your medicines.
 Your doctor may also recommend that you take new medicines that can help prevent problems during pregnancy.